November 2017 - Science in the Sky

 Types of Programs

 There is a Ranger-led Hike daily on the Watchman Trail.
-Meet the ranger at the Zion Canyon Visitor Center.
+Meet the ranger at the Zion Canyon Visitor Center at 8 am.
 Be prepared to walk two miles on a moderate trail with a 368 foot elevation gain (112 km).
 Wear sturdy footwear and bring a hat, sunglasses, sunscreen, and water.

 20-30 minute talks at the Zion Human History Museum, a regular shuttle stop.

 Stop by anytime between the times listed.
 Stay for a minute or stay for an hour.
 Held at the Big Bend Shuttle Stop, the Temple of Sinawava, Weeping Rock Trailhead, and the Emerald Pools Trailhead.